NCMoseley/ExpressPassport/README.md

  port :3090
 ```

-You will find /signup and signin routes exist.
+You will find localhost:3090/signup and localhost:3090/signin routes exist.

 Use Postman to create a user on the signup route.